erg0dic/anki/quotes_meditations_ma.md

 > .
 > .
 > .
 All this goes to show that you do not love yourself.
 Because if you did, you would love nature and accept its ways.

+## (On the perseverence and tenacity of the soul)
+Paraphrase 4:
+> Death is a relief from sense impressions.
+From the pulling of the strings that move the appetites.
+From the discursive
+> movements of the thoughts and from service of the flesh.
+It is shameful for the soul to be first to give way in life.
+> When your body has not given way.
+Care that you are made into a Caeser that succumbs to this affliction.
+That you are not
+> dyed with this dye.